Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 - WebDriver options and features.
 - Build and use XPath selectors.
 - Some use cases such as navigation, interaction with elements, usage of the browser headless mode and more.
+- How to deal with multiple browser tabs.
 - Getting page source code.
 - Page Object Model for less redundancy, more structure and overview.